QUESTIONS AND GAMES FOR CHILDREN(and i need time and help to develop this)

-Distances, wavelengths and directions of sound (and smell) could be encouraged with just listening out for surprises, imagining we're all early man sitting on a hill top, listening for wild boar, mammoths and snakes.
-Can you hear any? (maybe motor bikes are modern wild boar .. etc.)
+Distances, wavelengths and directions of sound (and smell) could be encouraged with just listening out for surprises, imagining we're all early man sitting on a hill top, listening out for wild boar, mammoths and snakes.
+Can you hear any? (maybe motorbikes are modern wild boar).

-Instead of asking a group of children to be silent, ask them : who can hear the first dog bark or pidgeon cooing?
+Instead of asking a group of children to be silent, ask them : who can hear the first dog bark or pigeon cooing?

 Inner Body Sense